 Below, an excerpt of How to find a good mentor for your startup has been republished with permission:

 "Because of what I do, I have the opportunity to actually mentor startups.

-Each year, I probably listen to over a hundred business ideas (usually for startups) or pitches of ongoing startups.
+Each year, I probably listen to over a hundred business ideas (usually for startups), or pitches of ongoing startups.
 After listening to these, I normally communicate my thoughts, which sometimes include my suggestions to the entrepreneur.
 It’s up to the entrepreneur whether they’d like to take this advice or not.

-I’m not saying that mentors can’t and don’t make a big difference.
-In fact, I’ve seen first hand when entrepreneurs who have taken my own advice have translated it into incredible business results and/or million dollar fundraising success (other times, my advice was better left unheeded, but I won’t mention such instances).
-Don’t tell anyone, but I’m sometimes surprised by these results.
-What I’m saying is that I truly believe that, if you have a strong team that knows how to test things in the marketplace and a solid leader with an inspiring vision for the company, that foundation will greatly increase the possibilities of a company’s ability to follow through on good advice.
+What I’m saying and what I truly believe is, if you have a strong team that knows how to test things in the marketplace, and a solid leader with an inspiring vision for the company, then that foundation will greatly increase your ability to interpret and execute on good advice.

-4. Entrepreneurs who have built a successful, growing business and are pretty good at distinguishing insightful advice from superficial suggestions.
+- Entrepreneurs who have built a successful, growing business and are pretty good at distinguishing insightful advice from superficial suggestions.

 These last ones are the self-assured, talented entrepreneurs, some of whom, could build high impact businesses."